THE GRANARY SELF-CATERING COTTAGE

-Upstairs, the bathroom has a bath and a separate powerful shower with individually operated handheld and overhead spray, all elegantly finished with Cotswold coloured travetine tiles and underfloor heating.
+Upstairs, the bathroom has a bath and a separate powerful shower with individually operated handheld and overhead spray, all elegantly finished with Cotswold coloured travetine tiles.
 The large double bedroom has a super kingsize 6′ x 6’6″ (200 cm x 180 cm) very comfortable Sleepeezee pocket sprung bed which can also be divided into a twin arrangement of two 3 foot wide (92 cm) divan beds.
 The bedroom has a dual aspect and extensive cupboard space, an ironing board and an iron.

 Houses such as Chastleton, Sezincote (the forerunner to the Brighton Pavilion), Charlecote, and Blenheim Palace are on your doorstep.
 If, however, you just want to immerse yourself in the glorious Cotswolds, there are plenty of small villages and miles of rolling countryside to explore on foot or by car.